asdt560/hello-rails-back-end/README.md

 ### Key Features <a name="key-features"></a>

-- **Generate greeting:** allows the user to generayte a random greeting from a list stored in the database.
+- **messages_controller:** upon request through the api route, it selects a random greeting message from the database.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>